-If you are planning a trip to Disney World then you likely want to know the best way to buy Disney tickets to pay the LEAST.
+If you are planning a trip to Disney World and are researching how much Disney World tickets are then you likely want to know how to get the cheapest Disney tickets!

-In this post I’ll show you exactly where to buy online to save on Disney tickets.
+In this post, I’ll show you exactly how to get cheap Disney World tickets and where to buy them online to save money.

-Plus I’ll share everything you need to know about buying Disney tickets on the cheap – when to visit, how far in advance to buy, and how to link tickets to your Disney account.
+Plus I’ll share everything you need to know about when to visit, how far in advance to buy, and how to link tickets to your Disney account.

 This means that when you visit will greatly affect how much you pay for your tickets.

-During the cheapest time of year a 5-day adult ticket from Disney costs $440.
-During the most expensive time of year that same 5-day ticket costs $605!
+During the cheapest time of year in 2022, a two-day adult ticket from Disney costs $212.
+During the most expensive time of year, that same two-day ticket costs $310!

-So that means you can save up to $165 per ticket just by choosing wisely when you will visit.
+So that means you can save almost $100 per ticket just by choosing wisely when you will visit.

 So if you are able to visit during a less crowded time of year (such as when the kids are in school) you’ll be rewarded with cheaper ticket prices.